jhuckaby/pixl-chart/README.md

 |------|---------|
 | Array | `[]` |

 You can optionally specify your layer data when you first construct the chart, by including a `layers` array.
-See [Adding Layers](#adding-layers) below for details.
+See [Adding Layers](#adding-layers) for details.

 ### legend